As you may already know, the concentration of reactants decreases while the concentration of products increases as a given reaction proceeds.

 Note that if the position of equilibrium was affected by altering temperature, pressure, or concentration of reactants and products, it could not be influenced by the presence of a catalyst.
 Catalyst can only decrease the activation energy and increase the speed of a given reaction.
 It cannot shift the equilibrium in any direction.

-To quantitatively determine the amount of products relative to reactants at equilibrium, we use the equilibrium constant – Keq.
+To quantitatively determine the number of products relative to reactants at equilibrium, we use the equilibrium constant – Keq.

 Terms and concepts defined throughout the article are summarized in the table provided below: